 - Modem / WiFi –This VM (within Android in the D4 Secure Base Reference Architecture) is where the data streams that flow across the device’s cellular modem or 802.11 wireless device are managed.
 By managing these flows of data, more granular control over the data is achieved.

 - Block –This VM controls the data streams that flow in or out of the device’s eMMC (physical storage).
 The isolation of storage functionality allows for highly managed control of data being stored on the device.

 The practical applications of the solution unlock the potential of your mobile device, while gaining defense-in-depth security.
-US Government NIAP Certification complete for CSfC for MDF and VPN with FDE currently under evaluation.
+US Government NIAP Certification complete for CSfC, including the MDF, VPN, and FDE Protection Profiles.